 St. Louis got its final run in the sixth.
 Beltran led off with a fly out and Holliday followed with a single.
 That brought Molina to the plate and once again, Shoo was unable to hold on to Molina’s deep fly ball.
 Holliday scored from first on Choo’s second error of the day.

-Page 2 of 2 - “He put together some good at bats, Matheny said of Molina.
+“He put together some good at bats, Matheny said of Molina.
 “There was not a lot of reward for them, especially the first one.”

 That would be all the runs the Cardinals could muster.

 St. Louis had just four hits in the game.
 Jay, Holliday, and Molina singled while Craig had the Cardinals only extra-base hit of the day.